Join the Pennsylvania Housing Choices Coalition

 How Your Organization Can Join

-Fill out our short online form to join the coalition, or send an email to sreidenbaugh@10000friends.org and jgeeting@10000friends.org with your organization’s name, logo, and the individual(s) who should be your point of contact.
+Fill out our short online form to join the coalition, or send an email to sreidenbaugh@10000friends.org with your organization’s name, logo, and the individual(s) who should be your point of contact.

 Coalition members will be invited to participate in weekly virtual meetings, Days of Action in Harrisburg, media appearances, and smaller group meetings with legislators and other coalition partners or prospective partners as needed.
 If you're not sure if your organization can sign on for compliance reasons, please let us know so we can discuss it together.